Return-to-work programs for employers

 Text

-The best way to meet your legal obligations and provide fair treatment to injured workers is to develop a return-to-work program that defines the kinds of tasks performed in your workplace.
+The best way to meet your legal obligations and provide fair treatment to workers is to develop a return-to-work program that defines the kinds of tasks performed in your workplace.
 These tasks can then be modified to accommodate a worker’s physical restrictions.
 This program should contain:

 • Return-to-work policies and procedures for your operation.

 • Job duties that can be done by a worker with medical restrictions while they recover from their injuries or illnesses.
-Your injured worker should give you information from their health care provider about the work duties they can perform and the date you can expect them to go back to the work they were doing before the injury.
+Your worker should give you information from their health care provider about the work duties they can perform and the date you can expect them to go back to the work they were doing before the injury.
 The information will help you arrange temporary duties until they’re ready to return to their usual duties and workload.

 • How tasks can be re-distributed or bundled to take into account the safety concerns and abilities of the other workers.